OPM/opm-publications/sleipner/README.md

 This will generate a ```plume_obs_data.txt``` file with the areas computed from the polygons with 10% uncertainty in data.

-The final setup step is to setup the ERT file
-The
-**sleipner.ert**
+The file **area_eval.py** is called by ERT automaticly after each simulation is finished to compute the contour area at the top of each layer.

-file is a good starting point but needs to be adjusted with your own paths and configuration.
+The final setup step is to setup the ERT file.
+The **sleipner.ert** file is a good starting point but needs to be adjusted with your own paths and configuration.
 Look for "replace_with_absolute_path" in the file.
 You can also adjust the number of ensemble members in this file.
 For debugging, it is probably a good idea to reduce the number of ensemble members to get a faster runtime (but lower accuracy, of course).